 Because as comprehensive as TriNet is, this service isn’t necessarily right for every small business owner.
-If you look at our TriNet review for 2020, you’ll see that the major drawback we reported is the price—since TriNet bundles their services, costs can add up quickly.
+If you look at our TriNet review, you’ll see that the major drawback we reported is the price—since TriNet bundles their services, costs can add up quickly.
 Owners of very small businesses simply may not need the full range of services TriNet offers, in which case they can find solutions that are less expensive, more streamlined, and provide more intuitive tech (which was another drawback we noted about TriNet).

 In this article, we’ll take you through three of the best TriNet competitors out there for small business owners.
 All three of these platforms provide a combination of HR and payroll services (and more), and we’re certain that they’re well worth your consideration.

 The Top 3 TriNet Competitors for Small Business Owners